DanJohn24/Student-Record-DB/README.md

-Utilizes cgicc and an attached MariaDB SQL database
+Programmed using C++, HTML, and cgicc with an attached MariaDB SQL database